brothertao/writings/published/understanding-backbone.md

 of the reasons to use [Backbone.js views](http://backbonejs.org/#View) —
 reusing functionality across views.

-Getting started with views in Backbone
+Getting started with views in Backbone  使用Backbone中的view
 --------------------------------------

 With the current state of our code, it's just a couple of lines of